Trump Meets With May, Talking Business On Second Day Of U.K. Visit

 Opening the meeting, May emphasized the substantial business relationship between the U.S. and U.K.

 "Our trade between our nations last year worth almost $240 billion," May said.
-She later added, "British companies employ a million citizens in the U.S. And every morning, a million people here in the UK go to work for American companies."
+She later added, "British companies employ a million citizens in the U.S. And every morning, a million people here in the U.K. go to work for American companies."

-The summit comes just three days before May is slated to leave office, after announcing her resignation last month.
+The U.S.-U.K. summit comes just three days before May is slated to leave office, after announcing her resignation last month.
 In an apparent nod to her pending exit, Trump — who has been critical of May in the past — praised her on Tuesday.

 "I'd just like to congratulate you on having done a fantastic job on behalf of the people of the United States and it's an honor to have worked with you," Trump told May.
 "I don't know exactly what your timing is, but stick around.
-Let's do this deal, okay?"
+Let's do this deal, OK?"

 First lady Melania Trump accompanied the president on the short trip from the palace discussion to 10 Downing Street, where a red carpet was rolled out to greet them.